tomgp/simplify-line/readme.md

 `npm install`

+(if you want other modules, eg. 'd3' you can install them as usual `npm install --save d3`)

-run a live reloading server and somehting to build the javascript:
+run a live reloading server and something to build the javascript:

 `npm run watch`